Southern Fried Chicken is so good.

 Set your oven temperature to 300°F. Then, after removing the chicken from the hot oil, preferably using an instant-read thermometer, check the internal temperature of the fried chicken.
 It should be around 160°F. (Remember, it will continue to cook a little longer as it rests, until it reaches 165°F).
 If it’s not quite there yet, place the fried chicken pieces on a baking sheet (with a rack is best) and place in the oven while you fry the rest of the chicken.
 This will finish off the cooking, and the skin will remain perfectly golden and crisp.

-SOUTHERN FRIED CHICKEN IS GOOD HOT OR AT ROOM TEMP
+GOOD HOT OR AT ROOM TEMP

 Fried chicken is such an American classic dish.